open-courses-statistics-data-science/how_to_make_r_package/README.md

 3. Check that the package as a whole works by calling `check()`

-   * this runs `R CMD check`, which is executed in the shell, and is the gold standard for checking that an R package is in full working order
+   * this runs `R CMD check`, which is executed in the shell and is the gold standard for checking that an R package is in full working order

 4. Note that `check` will have raised a warning about `Non-standard license specification`
    * we will address this soon